ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 ## Comparing algorithms

 ::: TODO
+- Prio 2: Shorten subsection "What to measure"
+- Prio 2: Shorten examples
-- Prio 3: discuss how to abstract away things
+- Prio 3: Discuss how to abstract away things
 :::

 If you have two algorithms that solves the same problem, how do you compare them in terms of efficiency?